doodlezucc/dungeonclub/README.md

 # D&D Interactive <img align="right" src="web/images/icon.png" alt="Icon" height=96 />

-**Dungeons & Dragons** is a pen-and-paper RPG offering tons of fun!
-Like every tabletop game, however, you'll need a table for everyone to gather around.
+**Dungeons & Dragons** is an immersive pen-and-paper RPG.
+Like every tabletop game, you'll surely need a table for everyone to gather around.
-Now, if your group of adventurous travelers and travelling adventurers is scattered all across the country and you don't have the chance to meet up a lot, a virtual tabletop can be of great help to carry out a buttery smooth game of D&D.
+Now, if your group of adventurous travelers and travelling adventurers is scattered all across the country and you don't have the chance to meet up a lot, virtual tabletops can be of great help to carry out a game of D&D.

-**D&D Interactive** strives to be the nicest-looking, most user friendly application when it comes to online session simulators, while at the same time aiming for broad fully-fletched functionality.
-And that's all open source, completely free of charge and without ads, mind you!
+[**D&D Interactive**](https://theoretically.online/dnd) strives to be the most user-friendly online session tool, with a high standard of functionality range and design.
+Feel free to contribute!

 ## Running the Code Yourself